artydev/mvu/README.md

 # Caution

-I have rebased MVU to 1.1.0 version and removde the Observable library.
+I have rebased MVU to 1.1.0 version and removed the Observable library.